Jorge Soler Player Props: Marlins vs. White Sox

 Jorge Soler At The Plate

-- Soler has 53 hits, which is tops among Miami hitters this season, while batting .242 with 28 extra-base hits.
+- Soler leads Miami with 53 hits, batting .239 this season with 28 extra-base hits.

-- Among the qualifying hitters, he ranks 109th in batting average, while his on-base percentage ranks 96th and he is 14th in slugging.
+- He ranks 115th in batting average, 101st in on base percentage, and 15th in slugging among the qualifying hitters in MLB play.

-- Soler has had at least one RBI in 32.2% of his games this year (19 of 59), with more than one RBI 10 times (16.9%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Soler has an RBI in 19 of 60 games this year, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in four contests.

+- He has scored in 25 of 60 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.